fwip/mtg_pronouns/reworded_cards.md

 Equipped creature gets +2/+2 and has protection from red and from white.

-Whenever equipped creature deals combat damage to a player, Sword of War and Peace deals damage to they equal to the number of cards in their hand and you gain 1 life for each card in your hand.
+Whenever equipped creature deals combat damage to a player, Sword of War and Peace deals damage to that player equal to the number of cards in their hand and you gain 1 life for each card in your hand.

 Equip {2}